fd-col/fd-col.github.io/_posts/2022-02-17-2CNN balls classification.md

 tags: [CNN, Python, Google Colab]
 ---

-<p>The goal of this study had been to create a simple 2D CNN (Convolutional Neural Network) able to identify a specific dataset.<a href="https://colab.research.google.com/drive/1z3lFQiIUOwwh-Ly63diSyLRU8na3MfQB?usp=sharing"> Check it out on now</a>.</p>
+<p>The goal of this study had been to create a simple 2D CNN (Convolutional Neural Network) able to identify a specific dataset.<a href="https://colab.research.google.com/drive/1z3lFQiIUOwwh-Ly63diSyLRU8na3MfQB?usp=sharing"> Check it out now</a>.</p>
 <hr>
 <p>The dataset had been choosen among those available for free on <a href="https://www.kaggle.com/">Kaggle</a>.</p>